 RMD Strategies to Help Ease Your Tax Burden

-Many of us save money in traditional 401(k)s, individual retirement accounts (IRAs), or other tax-deferred investment vehicles assuming that when we start withdrawing required minimum distributions (RMDs) in retirement, our income tax rate will be lower.
-However, it's not unusual for retirees to find themselves in the same or an even higher tax bracket.
+Many of us save money in traditional 401(k)s, individual retirement accounts (IRAs), or other tax-deferred investment vehicles assuming that when we start withdrawing money in retirement, our income tax rate will be lower.
+However, it's not unusual for retirees to find themselves in the same or even a higher tax bracket when required minimum distributions (RMD) kick in.
 How so?

-We explain how you can estimate your RMD and provide a number of strategies that can help reduce the impact of your distributions.
+Let's take a look at how you can estimate your RMDs and some strategies you can consider to help reduce the impact of your distributions on your tax return.

 How is your RMD calculated?

-The IRS calculates RMDs by taking the balance of each of your tax-deferred retirement accounts at the end of each year and dividing it by a number based on your life expectancy and other factors.
-The denominator gets smaller and smaller as your age increases, meaning your distributions get larger and larger.
-For example, the denominator starts at 26.5 for those age 73—or about $3,650 for every $100,000 in savings—and declines to a low of 2.0 for those age 120 or older—or about $50,000 for every $100,000 in savings.
+The IRS calculates RMDs by taking the balances of your tax-deferred retirement accounts at the end of the prior year and dividing the total by a number based on your life expectancy factor (see "A step-by-step guide to calculating your RMD").
+The denominator gets smaller as your age increases, meaning the minimum amount of your distributions gets larger as time goes by.
+For example, for those age 73 taking their first RMD, the denominator starts at 26.5—or about $3,774 for every $100,000 in the account.
+But if you're age 93, the denominator becomes 10.1, which means your RMD jumps up to about $9,901 for every $100,000 in that account.

 RMD amounts change over time

 Many IRA custodians will notify account holders of their RMD amount each January, but you're ultimately responsible for ensuring the calculation is correct.
-You have until December 31 to take your RMD—or April 1 for your first distribution.
+Typically, you have until December 31 to take your full distribution—or if you're taking your first RMD, April 1 the following year.

 Once you start withdrawing funds, you should remain vigilant because your account balances will continue to fluctuate—and with them your RMDs.